Capital City State Trail

 The Capital City State Trail is a 17 mi paved recreation trail in and around Madison, Wisconsin, with connections to the Military Ridge State Trail and the Badger State Trail.
 A 9 mi segment of the trail goes through the Capital Springs State Recreation Area and a state trail pass is required to bicycle, skate or roller-ski this segment.
+The trail will eventually connect to the Glacial Drumlin State Trail.

-The eastern end of the trail is at Nob Hill Rd in Madison (43°02′32″N 89°21′52″W).
+The eastern end of the trail is at Cottage Grove Rd in Madison (43°02′32″N 89°21′52″W).
 The western end is at the Southwest Madison Bike Interchange in Arrowhead Park (43°01′26″N 89°27′40″W).

+As of 2023, a bicycle counter located on the trail in downtown Madison records an average of approximately 1,400 users each day.